nickalai/pgCandyMaize/README.md

 4. Double click the DemoScene under the Scenes folder for a preview of the mechanics of the maze.
 5. Double click the DevScene to design your own maze by dragging in GameObjects from the "PREFABS" folder.
 6. In the CollectibleFlashlight object, you must assign the flashlight object that is childed under the FPScontroller to FlashLightGO
-7. Make sure to drag in a StartGate, an EndGate, and Collectibles
+7. Make sure to drag in a StartGate, an EndGate, Collectibles, some Corn Walls (acts as maze walls) and decorations!

 This project was developed in Unity 2017.1.1f1